-It might take a few days before you can book your risk-free consultation, so we want to give you some tips to help you right now.
+It might take a few days before you can book your face-to-face, 50 minute risk-free consultation, with one of Edmonton’s best psychologists so we want to give you some tips to help you right now.

 - When you begin to notice the first signs of a panic attack, do breathe!
 Not any ol’ breathing will do tho.
 Enclose your nose and mouth with both of your hands, make a seal and breathe deeply (or if you have a paper bag, go get it!
 You didn’t believe me, did you?).
 Remember we want to increase that carbon dioxide to stop the chain reaction that occurs in your body, and that’s the reason for deep breathing.

 - Get rid of caffeine!
 If you must have a coffee, tea or soda choose a decaf or caffeine-free option.
 Caffeine gets your heart a pumpin’ like Mary J Blige’s Family Affair.

 - While you’re listening to some classic dance grooves, get moving!
 Increase your activity level, not just during a panic attack, but everyday.
 FACT: Regular exercise decreases anxiety, so do it.

 - Find your pillow and make it a point of getting some rest.
 If you increase exercise, you’ll sleep better.
 When you sleep better, you’re less likely to be anxious throughout the day.